Supported ICs

 │ └─ whc_ipc_msg_queue.h

-WiFi Bridge Hardware Configuration
+Wi-Fi Bridge Hardware Configuration

 Interface Connections

-Pin connections between Ameba and Raspberry Pi are as follows:
+The pin connections between Ameba and Raspberry Pi are as follows:

 Interface

-SoC
+SoC pin

 Function